Citizens' assembly: Precursors

 Montesquieu in his book The Spirit of Laws, and Harrington, for his ideal republic of Oceana.
 Rousseau argued for a mixed model of sortition and election, whereas Edmund Burke worried that those randomly selected to serve would be less effective and productive than self-selected politicians.

 Despite this, there was almost no discussion of sortition during the formation of the American and French republics.
 Bernard Manin, a French political theorist, argues that this paradoxical lack of attention may have been because choosing rulers by lot may have been viewed as impractical on such a large scale as the modern state, or if elections were thought to give greater political consent than sortition.
 David Van Reybrouck instead argues that, besides their relatively limited knowledge about Athenian democracy, wealthy Enlightenment figures preferred using elections as it allowed them to retain more power as an aristocracy that was elected instead of hereditary.

 Modern examples

+A citizens' assembly organised by a British campaign group in 2025.

 Assemblies in modern times mostly send recommendations to politicians or voters for approval.
 For randomly selected bodies with decision-making power, some examples can be found in ancient Athens, the Republic of Venice, the Republic of Florence and juries in the United States.
 The OECD identified 733 assemblies from 1979 to 2023.
 The OECD also documented the growth of permanent assemblies starting in 2010.
 Claudia Chwalisz discusses eight ways that deliberative democracy has been institutionalised.